hezihezi/ChineseImmigrants/README.md

 1. Formatted the number of persons as number with commas and 0 digit after the decimal point.

-2. textStyle for numbers of x-axis and y-axis: Helvetica, 11, bold, black.
+2. textStyle for numbers of x-axis and y-axis: Helvetica, 12, bold, black.

 3. textStyle for verticle title: '#406214', 14.

-4. QUESTION: why the textStyle and the Outsidebar configurations do not work on annotations?
+4. textStyle for annotations: Helvetica, 13, bold,#406214.

+5. Changed the bar color to #6AA121 (green), because we are talking about green cards!
+For the porjected bar, I put on 50% fill-opacity.
+[I didn't use a different color because both Dona Wong and Albert Sun said fewer color the better.]

-5. QUESTION2: I know the annotations of those three numbers do not work very well, but I think it's really interesting to show that there were so few people before 1850s.
+QUESTION: I know the annotations of those three numbers do not work very well, but I think it's really interesting to show that there were so few people before 1850s.
 How should I do that?